zhiming-xu/p1-kernel/docs/exp3/rpi-os.md

 The CNTPCT_EL0 system register reports the current system count value.

-> CNTFRQ_EL0reports the frequency of the system count.
+> CNTFRQ_EL0 reports the frequency of the system count.
 However, this register is not populated by hardware.
 The register is write-able at the highest implemented Exception level and readable at all Exception levels.
 Firmware, typically running at EL3, populates this register as part of early system initialization.
 Higher-level software, like an operating system, can then use the register to get the frequency.

 #### Turn on timer interrupt at the CPU core